MichaelMCE/libUSB13700/README.md

-	libusb13700: An user-land access library for the usb13700 display controller board
+	libusb13700: A user-land access library for the usb13700 display controller board

 ![screenshots of app](./screenshots/usb13700exp.jpg)